Berlin braces for rival demos as far-right takes to streets - Journal du Cameroun

 “We are progressive, queer, feminist, anti-racist, inclusive, colourful and we have unicorns.”

-More than 9,000 dance fans have said they will attend, according to the event’s Facebook page.
+More than 13,000 dance fans said they would attend, according to the event’s Facebook page.

-Thousands of others have vowed to join a mass anti-AfD protest organised by a collection of groups including political parties, unions, student bodies, migrant advocates and civil society organisations.

-“We won’t leave the streets to the AfD,” said Nora Berneis of the “Stop the hatred, stop the AfD” alliance.

 Although the vast majority of counter-demonstrators are expected to be peaceful, members of the far-left extremist Antifa movement have on their website called for “chaos”, urging sympathisers “to sabotage the AfD rally using all necessary means”.

-Berlin police said they plan to deploy 2,000 officers, drafted in from across Germany, to prevent clashes and any attempts “to block the right to free speech”.
+Berlin police have deployed 2,000 officers, drafted in from across Germany, to prevent clashes and any attempts “to block the right to free speech”.

+In a sign of the tensions, Greens lawmaker Renate Kuenast was flooded with hate messages when she posted a Facebook video urging people to join the anti-AfD demos — with some of the comments including rape threats and calls for her to kill herself.

 Founded in 2013 as an anti-euro party, the AfD rose to prominence by capitalising on widespread anger over the arrival of over a million asylum seekers in Germany since 2015.